izzeddin62/alu-higher_level_programming/SQL_introduction/README.md

 removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0
 ### 14-average.sql
 computes the score average of all records in the table second_table of the database hbtn_0c_0
+### 15-groups.sql
+lists the number of records with the same score in the table second_table of the database hbtn_0c_0